 \section{Interference Management Schemes}

 The increasing number of connected IoT devices working within the ISM band makes the LoRa communication system the main focus of applications, where the high interference level is the major challenge for efficient deployment \cite{Moy2020}.
 In contrast, applications operating in a controlled spectrum incur less interference since a single operator controls and dominates the QoS management task.
 Thus, future IoT networks designed to work with LoRa should consider the significant impact of different types of LoRa interference and the characteristics of the propagation environment.
-As such, a framework that estimates reliable network coverage based on real interference measurement was designed in \cite{AlHomssi2021} that depicts the spectrotemporal behaviour records of the shared band traffic acquired by a software-defined radio.
+As such, a framework that estimates reliable network coverage based on real interference measurements was designed in \cite{AlHomssi2021} depicting the spectrotemporal behavior records of the shared band traffic acquired by a software-defined radio.

-In LoRa-based IoT networks, the ED may transmit its source data several kilometres to the GW.
-Although, when considering transmission in a dense environment, multiple sources will interfere with the original signal adding noise drastically reducing the LoRa-based system's performance.
-Various studies evaluated this technology for long-distance communication and considered different types of interferences.
+In LoRa-based IoT networks, the ED may transmit its source data several kilometers to the GW.
+However, when considering TX in a dense environment, multiple sources interfere with the original signal adding noise and drastically reducing the LoRa-based system performance.
+Various studies have evaluated this technology for long-distance communication and considered different types of interferences.
 The immunity region where the interference impact does not reach LoRa communication was identified in \cite{Marquez2020} through the empirical model of distance-interference trade-off.
-Their experiments showed that 14 dBm interference level resulted in a total packet loss.
-LoRa performance in terms of error probability was studied in \cite{Baruffa2020} where an accurate error probability of received LoRa chirp through additive white Gaussian noise channel was estimated.
-Differently, the works in \cite{7797659, 8392707, 9014148, 8903531} provide Bit Error Rate (BER) expression for both orthogonal and quasi-orthogonal LoRa signals.
-To identify the interference level that may influence the IoT ED deployment in the cities of Aalborg and Denmark, authors in \cite{7925650} performed a measurement study through the European ISM band of 863-870 MHz.
-The outcome of this study identified that signals above 863-870 MHz have the probability of 22-33\% of interference.
+Their experiments showed that 14~dBm interference level resulted in total packet loss.
+The LoRa performance in terms of error probability was studied in \cite{Baruffa2020}, where the accurate error probability of the received LoRa chirp was estimated through an additive white Gaussian noise channel.
+In contrast, some studies \cite{7797659, 8392707, 9014148, 8903531} have provided bit error rate (BER) expression for orthogonal and quasi-orthogonal LoRa signals.
+To identify the interference level that may influence IoT ED deployment in the cities of Aalborg and Denmark, the authors of \cite{7925650} performed a measurement study using the European ISM band of 863-870~MHz.
+The outcome of this study identified that signals above 863-870 MHz have 22\% to 33\% probability of interference.